ForgeRock/modernize-accelerators/forgerock-ig-migration-sso-jit/README.md

 ## 4. Extending & Customizing
-Any changes you need to make to adapt to a specific legacy system can be done in the provided sample projects.
-To do so, you first need to import the projects you downloaded - https://github.com/ForgeRock/modernize-accelerators/tree/develop/forgerock-ig-migration-sso-jit from GitHub.
+Any changes you need to make to adapt to a specific legacy system can be done in the provided sample project.
+To do so, you first need to import the project you downloaded - https://github.com/ForgeRock/modernize-accelerators/tree/develop/forgerock-ig-migration-sso-jit from GitHub.

 ## 5. Troubleshooting Common Problems
 + N/A